Alex Usanov

 Alex Usanov (born 10 July 2005) is an Irish rugby union player who plays as a loosehead prop in the Leinster system.
 He has represented Ireland U20.

-Early life
+Personal life

 Usanov attended Belvedere College SJ, where he excelled in judo, jiu-jitsu and shot put, earning multiple national and European medals before focusing on rugby.

+Usanov's half sister Dasha is married to Mark Sexton, Ulster rugby attack coach and brother of Johnny Sexton.

 Professional career

 Leinster

 Usanov was part of the 2024–25 Leinster Academy intake.
 Ahead of the 2025–26 season he signed his first senior contract with Leinster.

 International career

 Usanov has represented Ireland U20 in the 2024 and 2025 Six Nations championships.